Manusmriti gives respectable position to Indian women, says Delhi HC judge Prathiba M Singh

 ‘It is downright scary that the rights of women in India lie at the mercy of judges like Pratibha Singh,’ activist Kavita Krishnan said.

-Indian women are blessed since scriptures like the Manusmriti give them a respectable position in the society, Delhi High Court judge Justice Prathiba M Singh said on Wednesday, Bar and Bench reported.
+Indian women are blessed since scriptures like Manusmriti give them a respectable position in society, Delhi High Court judge Justice Prathiba M Singh said on Wednesday, Bar and Bench reported.

 Manusmriti is a Hindu scripture authored by an ascetic named Manu.
 The text has been widely criticised for its gender and caste-based codes, among other topics.

-However, addressing the inaugural session of a conference organised by the Federation of Indian Chambers of Commerce and Industry, Judge Singh said that Vedic scriptures show how to respect women.
+However, addressing the inaugural session of a conference organised by the Federation of Indian Chambers of Commerce and Industry, Judge Singh claimed that Vedic scriptures show how to respect women.

 “I really think we are a blessed lot of women in India and the reason for that is our scriptures have always given a very respectable position for women and as Manusmriti itself says that if you don’t respect and honour women, all the pooja path that you may do has no meaning,” she said, according to Bar and Bench.